-In partnership, First 5 San Mateo County, the Bella Vista Foundation, and the John W. Gardner Center at Stanford University collaborated on an innovative research project to expand our understanding of San Mateo County’s low-income pregnant women and families with children ages 0-3.
+In partnership, First 5 San Mateo County, the Bella Vista Foundation, and the John W. Gardner Center at Stanford University collaborated on an innovative research project to expand our understanding of San Mateo County’s low-income pregnant women and families with children prenatal to age three.

 Children’s Health Initiative (CHI)

 - Innovation: This effort launched in 2002 and aimed to achieve universal children’s health insurance coverage in San Mateo County while influencing federal and state policy.
 It was a precursor to the Affordable Care Act.

 - Partnership: Building this initiative required community partnership and collaboration.
 CHI operated out of the San Mateo County Health System, in partnership with Human Services Agency and Health Plan of San Mateo.
 Funding came from the county, matching dollars for non-county funds, our investment to support the cost of covering all children ages 0-5, and two independent health care districts, to support coverage of children ages 6-18.

 - Results: Between 2002 and 2007, San Mateo County’s CHI reduced the number of uninsured children from 17,000 to 2,000.

 - Innovation: “The Big Lift is a bold social venture that aims to transform early learning.
 It combines high-quality and connected learning experiences from preschool to third grade, with a focus on reducing chronic absence and summer learning loss, and engaging families and the broader community to support learning in school and at home.”